How to Get to Moraine Lake & Lake Louise – HIKE | BIKE | SHUTTLE

 With this being said, Moraine Lake was becoming a bit chaotic.
 If you wanted a parking spot you’d have to arrive no later than 4:00am and even that was becoming “too late.”
 The vast number of people visiting the lake was putting the fragile ecosystem there at risk & the environment around the lake was becoming much too touristy in terms of noise pollution, garbage, etc.

 The Moraine Lake road closure was put in place to protect the vegetation, landscape, and wildlife in the area.
-Even though it’s much more difficult to get to Moraine Lake come 2023, I’m so grateful the road has been closed for preservation purposes.
+Even though it’s much more difficult to get to Moraine Lake come 2023, it’s much better for the ecosystem of Moraine Lake in the long run.

 Skip ahead – how to get to Moraine Lake.

-• Watch sunrise – this is the most beautiful sunrise location in Canada!
-As of 2023 the only way to see Moraine at sunrise is to take a private shuttle, which you can book here.
+• Watch sunrise – Moraine Lake and Lake Louise are two of the most beautiful sunrise locations in Canada.
+As of 2023 the only way to see Moraine at sunrise is to hire a private shuttle operator, which you can do here.

 • Stay at the Moraine Lake Lodge – this is a pricey endeavour, but the lodge gives you unlimited access to the lake, hiking trails, and canoe rentals.
 Your food and parking are included (you can drive a personal vehicle if you stay at the lodge), but make sure you book far in advance as rooms here fill up instantaneously when bookings go live.